dbos-inc/dbos-docs/docs/api-reference/decorators.md

 Allows the argument to have an undefined value.
 See also [`@DefaultArgRequired`](#defaultargrequired) and [`@DefaultArgOptional`](#defaultargoptional).

 :::info note
 TypeScript/Javascript makes a distinction between `undefined` and `null`.
 Databases and serializers often support only one way to represent an undefined/unknown value.
-For this reason, Operon converts all `null` values to `undefined` prior to entry to the user function.  (`undefined` was chosen over `null` because it is much easier to work with in TypeScript.)
+For this reason, DBOS converts all `null` values to `undefined` prior to entry to the user function.  (`undefined` was chosen over `null` because it is much easier to work with in TypeScript.)
 :::

 ```typescript